Healthcare Case Interview: Framework, Key Questions, and Worked Examples (2026)

 Healthcare cases still test the same fundamentals as all other cases.
 You still need to:

-The healthcare layer adds complexity—it doesn't replace fundamentals.
+The healthcare layer adds complexity.
+It doesn't replace fundamentals.
 Candidates who've mastered core frameworks and then added healthcare knowledge outperform those who try to memorize industry-specific frameworks without the underlying skills.
+The fastest way to build that combination is to practice full healthcare cases with live AI feedback.

 If you're new to case interviews, start with case interview for beginners before adding the healthcare layer.